Israel launches missile strikes into Iran, U.S. military official says

 Iran said Sunday's attack on Israel was in response to that.

-The region has been on the edge of wider conflict since Hamas attacked Israel Oct.
-7, which Israel says killed 1,200 people, and Israel's subsequent invasion of Gaza, which has killed more than 30,000 people according to Gaza health officials.
+The region has been on the edge of wider conflict since Hamas attacked Israel on Oct.
+7, which Israel says killed 1,200 people, and Israel's subsequent invasion of Gaza, which has killed more than 33,000 people, according to Gaza health officials.

 Israel and Iran-backed Hezbollah have traded frequent fire over the northern Israel border.
 Houthi militants, also backed by Iran, have been going after international commercial vessels passing through the Red Sea in recent months.
 The group's leaders claim they're targeting ships with links to Israel in response to the country's ongoing invasion of Gaza.